HagOrMan/Tutorials/BashAliases.md

 </details>

-# My files
-While you can absolutely start building your bash castle from scratch, here's what I've done so far to help you get started and maybe give some inspiration.
-If you've never heard of aliases before, it might be helpful to read the rest of the tutorial before checking these out.

-- [utility functions](./helper-files/bash/util.bashrc). **Highly recommend at least checking out `confirm_action` which is extremely useful for never accidentally doing something catastrophic**
-- [useful git aliases](./helper-files/bash/git.bashrc).
-Almost every git command you'll need in common development
-- [terminal commands](./helper-files/bash/terminal.bashrc).
-Currently a small list, but might grow as I start doing cooler things in the terminal. (most commands in the terminal are already pretty concise though)
-- [venv helpers](./helper-files/bash/venv.bashrc).
-Commands for virtual environments to speed up their creation and use

 # Setting up your castle
 ## Put it all together
 Let's start by talking about how to make your aliases available in case you already have some ideas.
+If you want inspiration, you can skip to my aliases [here](#templates-to-help-you-get-started).

 I recommend separating your aliases into clearly defined files such as `git.bashrc` (for all git-related aliases) since it's easier to manage.
 Once you have an alias file ready, take your `.bashrc` file at the root (`~/`) directory, and for each alias file add lines to `~/.bashrc` such as
 ```bash
 # .bashrc file
 source ~/git.bashrc